-- participating in further professional development, employing the learning skills taught in their program. - engaged in service to their profession and communities, consistent with the Benedictine tradition to serve.
+Within five years after graduating, students will be: - working as a computing professional, utilizing the knowledge acquired in the bachelor's program, or be enrolled in a graduate program. - engaged in the computing profession utilizing professional skills. - to make a positive impact on society. - participating in further professional development, employing the learning - skills taught in this program. - engaged in service to their profession and communities, consistent with the Benedictine tradition to serve.
 The computer science program is embedded in the university's strong liberal arts curriculum.
-It thereby helps ready its students to pursue a broad range of careers, whether immediately upon graduation or seeking an advanced degree.
+It thereby helps ready its students to pursue a broad range of careers, whether immediately upon graduation or after seeking an advanced degree.
 The program continues to evolve in response to advances in computer science and information technology and the needs of business and industry, in order to prepare its graduates for a lifetime of professional advancement, personal satisfaction, and service to society.

-Student Outcomes (BSCS):
+Student Outcomes (BSIT):